Skip to main content

 Growth Hormone Peptide Therapy

 Key peptides in this category include Sermorelin, a GHRH analog that stimulates the pituitary gland to release growth hormone.
-Ipamorelin and CJC-1295 (often combined) are GHRPs that work synergistically to increase secretion.
+Ipamorelin and CJC-1295 (often combined) are GHRPs that work synergistically to increase growth hormone secretion.
 Tesamorelin is another GHRH analog, specifically approved for reducing visceral fat.
 Hexarelin, a potent GHRP, also stimulates growth hormone release.

 Finally, MK-677, an oral growth hormone secretagogue, provides a non-injectable option for stimulating growth hormone.
 These agents work by mimicking natural signals to the pituitary, prompting a pulsatile release of growth hormone, which then mediates its effects through Insulin-like Growth Factor 1 (IGF-1).